What can I do on the Administrator Dashboard?

 Growth Data Page

-- Average number of questions answered (Growing versus Struggling)
+- Average Number of Questions Answered: See the average number of questions answered by "Growing" versus "Struggling" students.

 Usage Data Page